-To upgrade from MailMarshal versions below 8.2.3, you must perform multiple upgrades.
+To upgrade from MailMarshal versions below 8.3.X (or 10.0.0 through 10.0.2), you must perform multiple upgrades.
 See the release notes for each version, available on the "previous versions" page of the Trustwave website.
+X

-Tip: Instead of upgrading from a version before 8.2.3, consider a clean installation.
+Tip: Instead of upgrading from a version before 8.3.X, consider a clean installation.
 Clean installation helps to ensure that all new features are used.
 Clean installation also makes it easier to review and eliminate outdated policy exceptions and deprecated policies.